Our Story

 Together with the local municipal library, we published a comprehensive bibliographic repertoire about the periodical press of San Severo and Capitanata (1981).

-A particular interest in photography is evident in several initiatives programmed over the years, such as the exhibitions of Wilhelm von Gloeden and Wilhelm von Pluschow, and more recently with the exhibition of the work of Ignazio D'Anzeo, premiered in Carpino (Gargano) in the summer of 1999.
+A particular interest in photography was evident in several initiatives programmed over the years, such as the exhibitions of Wilhelm von Gloeden and Wilhelm von Pluschow, and more recently with the exhibition of the work of Ignazio D'Anzeo, premiered in Carpino (Gargano) in the summer of 1999.

-Our cultural initiatives have been followed and featured by many local publications.
+Our cultural initiatives were followed and featured by many local publications.
 We'd like to thank La Gazzetta del Mezzogiorno (Bari), Il Gargano Nuovo (Vico G.co), Il Centro (Lucera), L'Esopo (Milano), Puglia (Bari), Il Fauno (Firenze), Il Gazzettino Dauno (Foggia), Segno (Pescara), Il Tempo (Roma), Il Giornale dell'Arte (Torino), L'Espresso (Roma), Qui Foggia (Foggia), Perimetro (Potenza), Tele Blu (Foggia), Protagonisti (Foggia), Enkomion (Cassano M.), etc.